johndpope/optimization/README.md

 # optimization

-To run code you need OpenCV library, good tutorials of how to install it you could find here pyimagesearch.com
+To run code you need OpenCV 3 library, good tutorials of how to install it you could find here pyimagesearch.com

+Python version is 2.7.12